gviacava-code/Hackathons/CreditCardCustomer/README.md

 # AllLife Bank Credit Card Customer Segmentation

+See complete model selection and analysis [here](https://github.com/giomvp/AcademicProjects/blob/7f28836048b0f37089b4cca1813341d48a6d3788/CreditCardCustomer/CreditCardCustomer.ipynb).

 ## 1. Problem Statement

-To identify different segments in the existing customer, based on their spending patterns as well as past interaction with the bank.
+To identify different segments in the existing customer, based on their credit card limit as well as past interaction with the bank.

 ## 2. Data Description